-- S. 3157 requires that the existing Forest Service campground at Oak Flat, which has 16 developed campsites, will be replaced with a new campground or campgrounds.
-Based on testimony presented at the hearing in the House last fall the US Forest Service, we have increased the amount we will pay for the replacement campground(s) from \$500,000 to \$1 million and increased the time for establishing the new campground(s) from 2 years to 4 years.
-The bill now provides that the US Forest Service will continue to own and operate the Oak Flat Campground for 4 years after bill enactment. - Portions of the Oak Flat parcel and adjacent areas, including areas of our existing private land, are used for rock climbing.
-To accommodate these activities, we have agreed to two changes in the legislation.
+- S. 409 requires that the existing Forest Service campground at Oak Flat, which has 16 developed campsites, will be replaced with a new campground or campgrounds.
+Based on testimony presented at the hearing in the House in the fall of 2007 by the U.S. Forest Service, we have increased the amount we will pay for the replacement campground(s) from \$500,000 to \$1 million and increased the time for establishing the new campground from 2 years to 4 years.
+The bill now provides that the U.S. Forest Service will continue to own and operate the Oak Flat Campground for 4 years after bill enactment. - Portions of the Oak Flat parcel and adjacent areas, including areas of our existing private land, are used for rock climbing.
+To accommodate these activities, we have agreed to several actions.
 First, as mentioned earlier, we have now added our 95 acre Pond parcel to the land exchange.
-Second, we have dropped the immediate closure of certain other areas from the legislation and we will work at keeping them open for climbing for as long as it is safe to do so. - Resolution Copper has committed to the working with neighboring Native American communities.
+Second, we have committed to keeping certain areas open for climbing for as long as it is safe to do so. - Resolution Copper has committed to working with neighboring Native American communities.
 Resolution Copper also acknowledges the sovereignty of the San Carlos and respects their request for government-to-government discussions.
+As a result, S. 409 changes the previous legislation to leave the entirety of the Apache Leap in U.S. Forest Service ownership.
+Additionally we have added 110 acres of our own land at the south end of Apache Leap to the package of lands that will be conveyed to the US Forest Service.
+Likewise, S. 409 requires that accommodations be made for the purpose of traditional acorn gathering in the area in and around the Oak Flat Campground upon request from the Apache or Yavapai Indian tribes.

-The exchange provides protections for the portion of the Oak Flat parcel that comprises Apache Leap, which is an area of cultural and historic importance to Apache and Yavapai tribal nations.
-Likewise, S. 3157 requires that the JI-Ranch parcel we will convey to the US Forest Service in the exchange will be available to the Apache or Yavapai for acorn gathering. - Subsection 5(a) provides that all appraisals will be conducted in accordance with U.S. Department of Justice appraisal standards, which are used for all Federal land transactions.
+• Finally, subsection 7(a) provides that all appraisals will be conducted in accordance with U.S. Department of Justice appraisal standards, which are used for all Federal land transactions.
 The Forest Service will write the appraisal instructions and all appraisals must be formally reviewed and approved by the agency.
 This means that the appraisal process will be under the government's complete supervision and control.

-Finally, we are aware of the mining law reform legislation which passed the House and is pending in the Senate.
-While the Federal appraisal process to be used for this land exchange fully incorporates royalty considerations, as required by the Justice Department standards, and the lands and any cash equalization we convey to the United States in the exchange will constitute a full upfront royalty payment under the appraisal process, we have agreed to go a step further.
-Namely, section 10 of S. 3157 now provides that if the cumulative production from our mine ever exceeds the production assumed by the appraiser, we will pay a "value adjustment payment" on any excess production.
+Finally, we are aware of the mining law reform legislation which passed the House last year and of Chairman Bingaman's bill in the Senate.
+While the Federal appraisal process to be used for this land exchange fully incorporates royalty considerations, as required by the Justice Department standards the lands and any cash equalization we convey to the United States in the exchange will constitute a full up-front royalty payment under the appraisal process, we have agreed to go a step further.
+Namely, section 12 of S. 409 now provides that if the cumulative production from our mine ever exceeds the production assumed by the appraiser, we will pay a value adjustment payment on any excess production.
 In doing that, the public will be protected in the event the appraiser errs in the mine production assumptions or if subsequent mining operations discover and produce more ore than originally assumed.
 We believe this is an eminently fair proposal which, by definition, fully protects against potential production errors in the appraisal process.